PaulWheatcroft/theCocktailShaker/README.md

 As someone who would like to be inspired by a cocktail choice without any prior preconceptions I would like to:
 1. Easily find a cocktail without having to make any choices
-    - The result needs to let me know all the ingredients I need to use
+    - The results need to let me know all the ingredients I need to use
-    - The result need to show me how to make the cocktail
+    - The results need to show me how to make the cocktail
-    - The result needs to show me a picture of the cocktail
+    - The results need to show me a picture of the cocktail
-2. If I'm not inspired by the first choice I would like to find another option using the same ingredient choices
+2. If I'm not inspired by the first choice I would like to find another option from a selection of choices
-3. If I like what I find I would like to email the full ingredients list including instructions of how to make the drink to an email address of my choice.
+3. If I like what I find I would like to email the full ingredients list, including instructions of how to make the drink, to myself.
 4. If I don't find any drink that inspire me I would like to start again